 Neoliberalism – Schools of Thought

-Although there are several schools of thought that have different ideologies related to neoliberalism, two prominent traditions are mentioned below:
+Although there are diverse schools of thought related to neoliberalism, two prominent theories are mentioned below:

 1. Austrian School

 The Austrian school of thought originated in the late 19th or early 20th century in Vienna.
 The basis behind the Austrian school is to study the purposeful actions of individuals.
 The term is being used to denote free-market economics.

 2. Chicago School

 The Chicago school of thought was inspired by an economist who worked with the Austrian School.
 It describes a neoclassical school of thought based on rational expectations.

 It focuses on the importance of no intervention from the government and the absence of private transactions in government intervention.

 CFI offers the Certified Banking & Credit Analyst (CBCA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: